concord-consortium/collaborative-learning/docs/oauth2.md

   - problem=1.4
   - domain=https%3A%2F%2Flearn.portal.staging.concord.org%2F
   - domain_uid=9
 - as a researcher trying to look at a specific answer.
-This is not current supported by CLUE but the AP report supports it.
+This is not currently supported by CLUE but the AP report supports it.
 If we add an OAuth2 launching option to the portal we should to take this case into account.
 And this type of launch is useful for reference when we add support to CLUE so a researcher can open a specific document. https://portal-report.concord.org/branch/master/index.html?
   - auth-domain=https%3A%2F%2Flearn-report.portal.staging.concord.org
   - firebase-app=report-service-dev